-A promotional flyer and poster is available in the downloads section below.
+A promotional flyer and poster and a 5As for smoking cessation flowchart is available in the downloads section below.
 These resources can be ordered free of charge through the 'Resources to order' section of the website.

 To keep updated on "what is new in smoking cessation", you can subscribe to the Kids Quit Monthly Email.
 Please contact Tracey Marshall CNC Asthma Education to subscribe: email@example.com

 This initiative is in line with NSW Health directives to promote and work towards a Smoke Free Workplace.

 As professionals we should be demonstrating a commitment to making our hospitals and community settings a Smoke Free Zone for children, adolescents, families and carers.

 Smoking cessation interventions to adolescents, parents and carers can be an effective part of everyday work practice.